cmu-ci-lab/writing/README.md

 9. **demonstrative pronouns**: You should follow pronouns such as "this," "these," "that," and "those" with a noun, and not use them on their own.
 You should say, for example, "The paper describes the ray tracing and rasterization algorithms.
 These algorithms are fundamental in rendering," and not "The paper describes the ray tracing and rasterization algorithms.
 These are fundamental in rendering."
 Using bare demonstrative pronouns results in ambiguities.
 You should also make sure that you have already introduced the noun you follow the demonstrative pronouns with in the preceding text, or at the very least that the noun can be easily deduced.
 Compare, for example, the previous sentences with: "The paper describes the ray tracing and rasterization.
 These algorithms are fundamental in rendering," which can be confusing to someone that does not know that ray tracing and rasterization are algorithms.

 10. **describe notation**: When you use notation in a sentence, you should include some short term explaining what the notation is, even if you have already defined it earlier in the document.
-You should say, for example: "Our goal is to compute the radiance `$L$` at point `$x$` and direction `$\omega$`," instead of "Our goal is to compute `$L$` at `$x$` and `$\omega$`."
+You should say, for example: "Our goal is to compute the radiance $L$ at point $x$ and direction $\omega$," instead of "Our goal is to compute $L$ at $x$ and $\omega$."
 This makes it a lot easier for readers to follow your discussion.

 11. **do not use diaereses**: You generally do *not* need to use diaereses for words such as "naïve" (just write "naive").
 The are two exceptions: First, you should use diaereses in names, for example "Zoë".
 Second, you should use diaereses if you are preparing a submission to The New Yorker, which is the only major publication (that I know of) that still recommends using them.
 In that case, you need to use them consistently in all sorts of other words, for example "coöperate" or "reëlect".

 12. **use active voice**: You should prefer to write in active voice.
-For example, you should say "Gkioulekas et al. [2023] introduced this algorithm," instead of "This algorithm was introduced by Gkioulekas et al. [2023];" you should say "We define `$L$` as the radiance," instead of "`$L$` is defined as the radiance;" and so on.
+For example, you should say "Gkioulekas et al. [2023] introduced this algorithm," instead of "This algorithm was introduced by Gkioulekas et al. [2023];" you should say "We define $L$ as the radiance," instead of "$L$ is defined as the radiance;" and so on.
 Personally, I find it a fun creative exercise to try to reduce use of passive voice as much as possible, and it always results in much more readable text.

 13. **do not instruct the reader**: Instead of writing "See Section 3", you should write "We refer to Section 3".

 14. **use consistent nouns**: When you refer to some term throughout a sentence or paragraph, you should use consistent nouns.
 Consider this text: "We compare with two baselines, ray tracing and rasterization.
 Compared to these techniques, our algorithm shows tenfold performance improvement.
 Our method is also easier to implement."
 You should edit it to use consistent nouns throughout, for example:  "We compare with two baseline algorithms, ray tracing and rasterization.
 Compared to these algorithms, our algorithm shows tenfold performance improvement.
 Our algorithms is also easier to implement."

 15. **while, since**: Unless you want to provide time information---for example "While Yannis was writing, I was running experiments," and "I have been working on this project since I joined CMU"---you should replace these words with "even though" and "as" to help reduce ambiguities.
 For example, instead of "While it is common practice, this approximation results in bias," you should write "Even though it is common practice, this approximation results in bias."
-Likewise, instead of "We can ignore the third-order term `$x^3$`, since we assume `$x$` to be small," you should write "We can ignore the third-order term `$x^3$`, as we assume `$x$` to be small."
+Likewise, instead of "We can ignore the third-order term $x^3$, since we assume $x$ to be small," you should write "We can ignore the third-order term $x^3$, as we assume $x$ to be small."

 ### Math typesetting

-1. **basics quick-reference**: [This MathJax tutorial](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference) is a great quick reference for your most common `$\LaTeX$` math typesetting needs.
+1. **basics quick-reference**: [This MathJax tutorial](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference) is a great quick reference for your most common $\LaTeX$ math typesetting needs.

 2. **AMSmath**: You should read the [AMSmath documentation](ftp://ftp.ams.org/ams/doc/amsmath/amsldoc.pdf) and the [Short Math Guide](ftp://ftp.ams.org/pub/tex/doc/amsmath/short-math-guide.pdf) to get started.
 I very rarely use the standard `equation` environments anymore.
 My default environment is `align`, which basically acts as a drop-in superset replacement for `equation`.
 You should learn to use the `cases` environment.